microsoft/migrate-java-ee-app-to-azure-training/05-migrating-database/README.md

 ## What are we going to do in this step

-In the previous step we made sure we could deploy the web application on Azure App Service without taking into account that it is using a database.
+In the previous step we made sure we could deploy the web application on Azure Kubernetes Service (AKS) without taking into account that it is using a database.
 In this step we are going to tackle the migration of the database.

 ## Setting up